ShaneCurcuru/slides/client/TheApacheWay-PHL-2017.md

 both for people to find, and especially for people to reference when questions come up is the most important thing.

+This means that IRC, Slack, Hipchat, and the like must bring any interesting conversations back to the mailing list, so that the rest of the community can participate in any **decisions**.

 ---
+exclude: true
 template: logorb
 # Project Motivation